wazuh/wazuh-documentation/source/installation-guide/index.rst

 All-in-one deployment
 ^^^^^^^^^^^^^^^^^^^^^

-With all-in-one deployment, you install and configure all the Wazuh central components on the same host.
+With this deployment, you install and configure all the Wazuh central components on the same host.
 Wazuh offers different all-in-one deployment options such as:

 - :ref:`Wazuh quickstart <quickstart>`: Install all the central components on the same host using the unattended installation script.
 - :ref:`Virtual Machine (OVA) <virtual_machine>`: It is a pre-built virtual machine with all Wazuh central components that you can directly import using `VirtualBox <https://www.virtualbox.org/>`_ or other OVA compatible virtualization systems.